intunist/english-labeling-guide/phone_BrE.md

 | [t] [r]        |                    |           |           | tr     | th r                      |
 | [d] [r]        |                    |           |           | dr     | dh r                      |

+* Vocaloid uses "_h" incorrectly to define initial plosive consonants.

+* SynthV includes unique [tr] and [dr] phonemes for handling the initial clusters.
+The reasoning is unknown as the engine seems fully capable of handling [t][r] [d][r].
+Either way it's provided for reference.

 ### Syllabic vowel-like-consonants:
 Acknowledged but completely optional phonetics for particular cases.
 <br>Can be handled with the phonetics above without issue.